humbertoromanojr/humbertoromanojr/README.md

 hi there <img src="https://i.ibb.co/sPrPJxR/hello.gif" alt="hello" border="0" width="40"> my friend
 <br /><br />

-🎸🎸 **`HellfrostH`** 🎸🎸
+🎸🎸 **`Humberto Junior`** 🎸🎸
 <br />
 My name is Humberto Junior, but everyone calls me Junior.
-Ever since I was a kid, I’ve been passionate about writing stories, developing games, rock, and heavy metal, but right now I’m focused on working on projects using React Native, React, Next, and Node.
+Ever since I was a kid, I’ve been passionate about writing stories, developing games, rock, and heavy metal, but right now I’m focused on working on projects using React Native, React, Next, Solidity and Node JS.
 And I’m studying so I can transition into a career as a blockchain developer.
 <br /><br />
 🤘🤘🤘🤘🤘 Heavy Metal, Coffee and Code 🤘🤘🤘🤘🤘
 <br /><br />